Alcohol consumption in Ireland

 Adult per capita alcohol consumption in Ireland

-The most recent data available shows that in Ireland, total per capita (15+) alcohol consumption in litres of pure alcohol was 12.75 litres in 2019.
+The most recent data (2019) available shows that in Ireland, total per capita (15+) alcohol consumption in litres of pure alcohol is 12.75 litres.
 This includes both recorded and unrecorded per capita consumption from 2016-2018, which together provides a more accurate estimate of the level of alcohol use in a country and as a result, illustrates trends in alcohol consumption in a more precise way.
-The WHO predicts that total per capita (15+) consumption would reach 13.5 litres in 2020 and 13.9 litres in 2025 in Ireland.
-In 2010, this same figure was 12.3 litres.
+The WHO (World Health Organisation) predicts that total per capita (15+) consumption would reach 13.5 litres in 2020 and 13.9 litres in 2025 in Ireland.
+In 2010, this same figure was 12.27 litres.
+To put this into perspective, in 2019, alcohol consumption in the world, measured in litres of pure alcohol per person of 15 years of age or older, was 5.8 litres, which is a 5% relative decrease from 6.1 litres in 2010.

 Defining per capita alcohol consumption